“I can give myself to her

 While they remained friends, when Tomiko and Tekkan’s sexual relationship started up again Akiko was deeply hurt.
 Though she expressed no anger towards either participant she was deeply unhappy with the situation.

 Tomiko and Akiko would still write together, publishing Lover’s Clothes, a collection of poetry that got both of them suspended from their college.
 From all sources, it seems like Akiko firmly refused to hate almost any of Tekkan’s other lovers, even as she tried to maintain a monogamous relationship with her husband.
-She befriended many of the women.
+She befriended many of the women he cheated on her with.

-When Tomiko died in 1909, Akiko would mourn her, but did not do so in the same public way Tekkan did.
+When Tomiko died in 1909, Akiko mourned her but did not do so in the same public way Tekkan did.
 Later she would right enigmatic poetry about the situation of the three:

 “That secret